Leptogenesis in a Left-Right Symmetric Model with double seesaw: Leptogenesis

 This subsection discusses the conditions required for effective out-of-equilibrium decays of heavy neutrinos and the generation of required CP asymmetry.
-It is known that the interaction rates which are same or slower in order than the Hubble expansion rate, are not fast enough to equilibriate particle distributions.
+It is known that the interaction rates which are equal to or slower in order than the Hubble expansion rate, are not fast enough to equilibriate particle distributions.
 This roughly translates to the following inequality,

-Here, $\Gamma_D$ is the total decay rate for lightest right-handed neutrino $(N_1)$ and is expressed in Eq.~(\ref{GammaTotal}) and $H(T=m_{N_1})$ is the Hubble's expansion rate at the time when universe temperature equals the mass of $N_1$.

-Upon checking the viability of Eq.~(\ref{eq:dr}) for a particular parameter choice, one may infer that if indeed $\Gamma_D<H$, then this is referred to as being in "weak washout" regime and here leptogenesis is "unavoidable".
+Here, $\Gamma_D$ is the total decay rate for lightest right-handed neutrino $(N_1)$ and is expressed in Eq.~(\ref{GammaTotal}) and $H(T=m_{N_1})$ is the Hubble's expansion rate at the time when Universe temperature equals the mass of $N_1$.
+Upon checking the viability of Eq.~(\ref{eq:dr}) for a particular parameter choice, one may infer that if indeed $\Gamma_D<H$, then this is referred to as being in \textquotedblleft weak washout\textquotedblright~regime and here leptogenesis is almost unavoidable in the sense that all three Sakharov conditions have been fulfilled.
 Conversely, it is interesting to note that $\Gamma_D>H$ does not ensure an unsuccessful leptogenesis but rather a more detailed analysis of the interplay between decays, inverse decays, and scatterings processes via a complete Boltzmann treatment decide the final asymmetry value in this case~\cite{Davidson:2008bu, Joshipura:2001ya}.
-Such a regime is the focus of our work and is referred to as "strong washout" regime.
-For ready reference, we have presented the values of $\Gamma_D$ and $H$ for 3 different choices of input parameters in Table~\ref{tab:outofeq}.
+Such a regime is the focus of our work and is referred to as \textquotedblleft strong washout\textquotedblright~regime.
+Using the oscillation data from Table~\ref{tab:exp}, we have presented the values of $\Gamma_D$ and $H$ for 3 different choices of input parameters in Table~\ref{tab:outofeq}.

 The out-of-equilibrium decays of the heavy Majorana neutrinos involve CP-asymmetric amplitudes if the neutrino Yukawa couplings $Y_{D}$ are allowed to be complex.
-As given in Eq.~(\ref{epsilon1MD}), the analytical expression for generalized asymmetry is given as
+As given in Eq.~(\ref{epsilon1MD}), the generalized analytical expression for asymmetry parameter is given as